 The change of character of the system as $\Delta_\mu$ increases is visible in the transformation of the specific heat and the entropy as well.
 We know that $C_v$ for the clean Hubbard model at half filling has two distinct peaks corresponding to moment formation at $t_0<T<U_0$ and moment ordering at $T<t_0$~\cite{t_paiva_01,J_bonca_03}.
 The blue curve in Fig.~\ref{fig:diffDmu}(c) for the clean system clearly captures the high-temperature peak and hints at the appearance of another low-temperatures peak, observed in previous NLCE studies of the clean model using higher orders in the expansion~\cite{e_khatami_12b}.
-Upon the introduction of a small disorder in $\mu$ with a strength of $4t_0$, the high-temperature peak loses some weight while its location remains largely unaffected.
-This is a signal for additional structural changes appearing in the low-temperature region.
-However, increasing $\Delta_\mu$ further increasing the weight for this peak again and even creates additional weight at higher temperatures.
+Upon the introduction of a small disorder in $\mu$ with a strength of $4t_0$, the high-temperature peak loses some weight while its location remains largely unaffected; moment formation remains the dominant physics.
+The less prominent peak is a signal for additional structural changes in $C_v$ appearing in the low-temperature region associated with magnetic ordering in the clean system.
+However, increasing $\Delta_\mu$ further increases the weight for the high-temperature peak again and even creates additional weight at temperatures above the peak.
+For $\Delta\mu\gtrsim U_0$, the peak is no longer associated with moment formation, but instead with particles localizing at sites with the lowest chemical potentials.
 Eventually, for a large enough $\Delta_\mu=12t_0$, almost the entire weight seems to fall under one high-$T$ peak.
-This is also reflected in the rapid quench of the entropy at this $\Delta_\mu$ and signals that the system is quickly settling into a phase where particles are mostly localized at sites with the lowest chemical potentials.
+This is also reflected in the rapid quench of the entropy at this $\Delta_\mu$ and signals that the system is quickly settling into this phase.
 As can be seen in Fig.~\ref{fig:diffDmu}(e) and \ref{fig:diffDmu}(f), any magnetic correlations are also greatly suppressed, a behavior previously shown by Ulmke et al.~\cite{m_ulmke_95,m_ulmke_97,m_ulmke_98_b} and Enjalran et al.~\cite{m_enjalran_01}.